asangphukieo/circos/README.md

 # circos
-R script to make Circos figure
+R script to make Circos figure based on BioCircos package

 ## Usage
 ### create and activate circos in anaconda environment and install BioCircos via conda